Distributed Mixture-of-Experts and Expert Parallelism

 Early days: small MoEs as a weighted sum of expert outputs

-In 1991, the papers Adaptive Mixture of Local Experts and Task Decomposition Through Competition in a Modular Connectionist Architecture introduced One of the earliest developments of architectures similar to what we call nowadays an MoE.
+In 1991, the papers Adaptive Mixture of Local Experts and Task Decomposition Through Competition in a Modular Connectionist Architecture introduced some of the earliest architectures similar to what we call nowadays an MoE.

 Left: a Mixture of Experts.
 Right: a Deep Mixture of Experts (with 2 layers).